South Sudan profileA chronology of key events

 2013 June - President Kiir dismisses Finance Minister Kosti Manibe and Cabinet Affairs Minister Deng Alor over a multi-million dollar financial scandal, and lifts their immunity from prosecution.

-2013 July - President Kiir dismisses entire cabinet and Vice-President Riek Machar in an alleged power struggle within the governing Sudan People's Liberation Movement.
+2013 July - President Kiir dismisses entire cabinet and Vice-President Riek Machar in a power struggle within the governing Sudan People's Liberation Movement.